AnkitNigam1985/stratascratch.github.io/SQL Exercises/Solutions/spotify-exercise-solutions.md

 # Spotify Exercise Solutions

-This table provides information about the ranking of popular songs worldwide.
+The table used on this exercises provides information about the ranking of popular songs worldwide.
 The following questions are provided with the correct
 SQL query and graphs using the graphics function in Strata Scratch.

 ### Question 1